THE FISH LIST PORTAL

 Aroma: Subtle, fresh ocean smell, not overpowering.

-Because of its mild, sweet flavour and firm texture, sheepshead is versatile in cooking and pairs well with bright, fresh ingredients like citrus, herbs, and light spices.
+Because of its mild, sweet flavour and firm texture, Sheepshead is versatile in cooking and pairs well with bright, fresh ingredients like citrus, herbs, and light spices.

-Booze Pairings
+Booze pairings